yokaiAG/Stage2019/README.md

 - `Simulator_official_NEW.ipynb` for simulating the model.
 It is the same notebook which is on Anastasios's page for the project (https://github.com/yokaiAG/social-platform-model).

-## DataAnalysis
-The names of the folders and files pretty much speak for themselves.
-Generally for each dataset you will find statistics about the distribution of lambda,mu and the graph structure (for star, cascade).

 ## PsiResults

 ### PsiResults/Psis/